muddy-toes/XToys-OSSM-Firmware/README.md

 Uses my fork of StrokeEngine.
 Check it out into lib/StrokeEngine under your checkout of this repo.

+This firmware does NOT support the wired controller.

+Serial connectivity still drops after some time and I don't know why, but Bluetooth has been quite stable for me.

+Sensorless homing is still hit-or-miss.
+I recommend using manual homing.
+When connecting the OSSM in XToys, push the effector all the way in so the business end is touching the motor.
+Measure the amount of rail you can see sticking out the back.
+Only measure the silver rail, from where it comes out of the housing to where it goes into the end stop piece.
+Enter the distance in mm into the manual homing distance and hit the homing button.
+It will move all the way out and stop.
+If it skips the belt at the end, you entered too high of a number.

+Important safety notes that apply here as well as to the main XToys firmware:

+  1. In positition streaming mode, depending on the pattern you run, the machine can move very erratically and suddenly.
+That is correct behaviour, because it needs to be able to make any move the pattern presents it with.
+You should preview any patterns or funscripts you intend to use for play BEFORE using them during play.
+  2. Once you connect your OSSM to XToys, you should try all the functionality.
+Try all the controls to get a feel for how the machine reacts to various things before it's in contact with a human.
+  3. If you're going to host a public session on XToys, I recommend disabling position mode.
+You can do that by clicking "OSSM" under the bluetooth button in your OSSM block in XToys, then click Edit.
+Set "Enabled Modes" to Speed.

+I've added a firmware_merged.bin file that's ready to flash if you aren't into compiling it.
+It's got Bluetooth enabled, not WiFi.
+It's the same file I run on my OSSM where it's worked well, but of course use at your own risk.

 ---------------------------

 Firmware for controlling the [OSSM (Open Source Sex Machine)](https://github.com/KinkyMakers/OSSM-hardware) via the [XToys.app](https://xtoys.app) website.